 Enterprise healthcare organizations will benefit from Kubernetes’ vast, open-source community of collaborators, years of R&D, and excellent security innovations.
 Still, Kubernetes’ complexity may make harnessing these benefits impossible for most organizations.

 As a proven Google Cloud Partner, HIPAA Vault will manage Kubernetes for you.
-Even if your applications aren’t containerized initially, we’ll provide our Containers as a Service (CaaS) for you so you can focus on your business.
+Even if your applications aren’t containerized initially, we’ll provide our Containers as a Service (CaaS) for you and maintain Kubernetes HIPAA compliance so you can focus on your business.

 Want to see how we can help you realize these benefits for your organization?
 Let HIPAA Vault optimize your enterprise hosting environment, and allow you to reap the benefits of reduced cost, greater security, and greater efficiency.